dylanmei/kafka-snitch/README.md

   -observe.broker=2 -observe.broker=4
 ```

-That's a contrived example, but `-observe.broker` comes in handy (speed and siplicity) when running these as sidecars or on each host alongside a broker process.
+That's a contrived example, but `-observe.broker` comes in handy (speed and simplicity) when running these as sidecar containers or on each host alongside a broker process.

 ## notes